 Zion vs. Bryce

-There is a lot of debate around which park is better: Zion National Park or Bryce Canyon National Park.
+There is a lot of debate about which park is better: Zion National Park or Bryce Canyon National Park.

 I loved Bryce purely because of its unparalleled beauty.
 I’ve never witnessed a more stunning park than Bryce Canyon.

 Zion, on the other hand, won me over because of its range of outdoor activities.
-Zion visitors can not only go hiking but they can also experience world class rock climbing, repelling, canyoneering, and mountain biking in, and around, the park.
+Zion visitors can not only go hiking but can also experience world-class rock climbing, repelling, canyoneering, and mountain biking in, and around, the park.
 If you’re an adventure junkie like me check out my guide 5 Epic Things to Do in Zion National Park.

-If you have any questions about exploring Bryce Canyon or planning the perfect trip itinerary, drop me a message in the comment section below.
+If you have any questions about exploring Bryce Canyon or planning the perfect Utah Mighty 5 road trip itinerary, drop me a message in the comment section below.

 Like it?
 Pin it!